huntdatacenter/docs/docs/governance/lagtun.md

 ## Attendance

-::: tip Representatives
+### Memberships

-The following Lagtun membership tickets are issued to contracting parties from public and non-profit organizations as follows:
+The following Lagtun membership tickets are issued to contracting parties from public and non-profit organizations:

+::: tip Tickets

 * ONE TICKET per Data controller with at least one active data space.
 * ONE TICKET per Service center with at least one active data space.